THE CRET INNOVATION CENTER

 Technology Center Governance and Operations- The Advisory Committee

-Policies and Procedures for Operations of the Innovation Center will be oversee by a Advisory Committee composed of 7 members: 3 from the dental industry and 4 from the dental school faculty.
+Policies and Procedures for Operations of the IC will be overseen by an Advisory Committee composed of 7 members: 3 from the dental industry and 4 from the dental school faculty.

 Selection of Products